gchq/stroom-docs/content/en/community/documentation/building.md

 All PlantUML content should authored in `.puml` files and converted at build time.
 {{% /note %}}

-To convert all `.puml` files into sibling `.puml.svg` files do the following:
+To convert all `.puml` files into sibling `.puml.svg` files, run this from the repository root:

 {{< command-line >}}
 ./container_build/runInPumlDocker.sh SVG